-Do you want a highly competitive tax-free rate of interest and easy access to your money through Online Services?
+Do you want a joint market leading tax-free rate of interest and easy access to your money through Online Services?

-We’ve designed this straightforward flexible cash ISA for your tax-free allowance for this tax year, as well as future tax years.
-You can't however transfer in previous years' ISA savings.
+We’ve designed this highly competitive flexible cash ISA for your tax-free allowance for this tax year, as well as future tax years.
+And you can also transfer in any previous years' ISA savings.